 Factors influencing division

-Division of marital property in Tennessee and Kentucky, as in most states, is largely subjective.
+Division of marital property in Tennessee, as in most states, is largely subjective.
 There is no formula for determining what is fair; there is only a set of factors that judges must consider in arriving at a decision:

 Fault is not a consideration in deciding equitable distribution as it is for alimony.
 The goal, instead, is to give each party a share of the marital estate reflective of the role each played in amassing it.
 Getting a favorable equitable distribution requires insight and judgment only acquired through years of experience.
 For this reason, people throughout Clarksville count on the Kennedy Law Firm, PLLC and our team of dedicated attorneys to help them resolve these difficult issues.